NamaiyianSaidimu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe - A script that sets the mode of the file hello to -rwxr-x-wx.

-10-mirror_permissions - A script that changes the permissions of a file named hello to those of a file named olleh which are rw-rw-r--.
+10-mirror_permissions - A script that changes the permissions of a file named hello to those of a file named olleh, which is in the current directory.

+11-directories_permissions - A script that adds execute permissions to all subdirectories of the current directory for the owner, the group owner and the other users.
+Regular files should remain unchanged.